Get certified by science in the most advanced planning process - the NPPQ

 NeuralPlan is different.
 It is built from solid, proven science (see example below) that has tested how humans make decisions when planning and forecasting, and mitigated the errors through redesigning processes, metrics, skills, and interfaces to reduce the errors of optimistic prediction.

-The NPPQ (NeuralPlan Project Qualification) certifies that you have been trained in why humans make the planning decisions they do, and through the 3-day certification training you learn how to mitigate those issues.
+The NPPQ (NeuralPlan Project Qualification) certifies that you have been trained in why humans make the planning decisions they do, and through the online certification training you learn how to mitigate those issues.
 The outcome is reduced risk, increased plan reliability, higher forecast accuracy, and thus more projects delivered on-time, thereby increasing customer trust and boosting your bottom line.

 In the future, the institute will also enable NPPQ credential holders to earn their NPPP certification (NeuralPlan Project Professional), which will certify that a professional is both competent in cognitive planning processes and has at least 2 years of practice.